nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-02-10-GarbageCollections.md

 **Not a good idea** to call and let JVM Decide when it's right.
 So, **DO NOT** use.

 # The finalize() method
+The finalize() method of an object is called by the Garbage Collector before it removes the object from memory (when there are no references to that object).

 Deprecated since Java 9.
 This method runs when the object is eligible for GC

 But like GC, you will never know when it is going to run or if it will run as per the intention